Murphy316/mdfile/docs/README.md

 * The App Shell is installed in memory as a single page application, the only calls are either to the NewsBC API or in the event of code updates the serviceworker will notify the user of a new solution version.

-* App.js is the container which handles all user interaction.
+* App.js is the container that handles all user interaction.
 Components are functions that implement the code logic such as the menu system with our features.
-The 'App Start' sequence diagram below shows the initial app start up.
+The 'App Start' sequence diagram below shows the initial app startup.

 * It shows how we build the landing page consisting of a header and "sticky" footer.
 Retrieve news stories from the NewsBC API and request the user to accept a Consent Cookie.